centria/fullstack/index.md

 * Read this subpage: [**https://fullstackopen.com/en/faq**](https://fullstackopen.com/en/faq), or at least the first 10 questions and answers.
 * After you have read those, read this: [**https://fullstackopen.com/en/about**](https://fullstackopen.com/en/about)
 * You can start the course from here: [**https://fullstackopen.com/en#course-contents**](https://fullstackopen.com/en#course-contents) by going to Part0.
-* You can complete the course by completing all the parts in the course page.
+* You can complete the course by completing all the parts (or at least 0-8) in the course page.

 ## Even more instructions